 You may be required to attend a further MIAM if you make an application to enforce or vary a Child Arrangement Order.
 Either way, mediation sessions are a worthwhile consideration to try to resolve the child arrangement disputes with the other party without the cost and stress of returning to Court.

-If you’re currently in dispute about a Child Arrangement Order, or child arrangements in general, then our Family Solicitors can help you.
+If you’re currently in dispute about a Child Arrangement Order, or child arrangements in general, then our Family and Child Law Solicitors can help you.
 We can talk you through anything you need to know, from revising and enforcing or varying a Child Arrangement Order to resolving a dispute through mediation.

 For more information see Child Arrangement Order FAQ.

 For initial advice call our Family Law & Divorce Solicitors